vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/08_THE_GREAT_GODS-CELESTIAL/3_sUrya_savitR_and_pUShan.md

 5

-Puṣan again plays a part of the ritual of death: he is entreated to conduct the dead to the fathers, as Agni and Savity lead them to the place of the right- eous, and he conveys them in safety to their destined place.
+Puṣan again plays a part of the ritual of death: he is entreated to conduct the dead to the fathers, as Agni and Savity lead them to the place of the righteous, and he conveys them in safety to their destined place.
 The goat of Puṣan leads the horse when sacrificed to its place.

 •

 The similarity of Puṣan to Hermes is undoubted: both have in common the duty of conducting men or the souls of the dead on the roads: they are closely connected with the herds, confer wealth, act as convoys, are connected with the goat, and even the braided hair of Pũṣan has been compared with the Krobalos of Hermes."
 But it is impossible to lay much stress on the parallelism in view of the lack of similarity of name, and the difficulty of determining the original character of Hermes is much greater than that of determining that of Puṣan.
 His name denotes the prosperor, and Yāska distinctly declares him to be the sun.
-This traditional interpretation is not inconsistent with any of his characteristics: it certainly accounts for his character as glowing, for his connexion with the sun-maiden, and his wealth: again it accounts for his power to show paths, from which it is not difficult to deduce his duty of con- ducting the souls or his going on errands.
+This traditional interpretation is not inconsistent with any of his characteristics: it certainly accounts for his character as glowing, for his connexion with the sun-maiden, and his wealth: again it accounts for his power to show paths, from which it is not difficult to deduce his duty of conducting the souls or his going on errands.
 As the increase-giving sun, his close connexion with cattle is natural: Mithra in Iran, an almost undoubted sun-god, has the power to increase cattle, and bring lost animals home.
 The goat would be a natural animal to be associated with the god whose duty it was to

 1 AGS. iii.
 7. 9 ; ŚŚS. iii.
 4. 9.